Abdur Razzak Khan

-Abdur Razzak Khan (12 October 1946 – 16 June 2016) was a Jatiya Party (Ershad) politician and the former Member of Parliament of Patuakhali-4.
-He was the organizer of the Liberation War of Bangladesh.
+Abdur Razzak Khan (12 October 1946 – 16 June 2016) was a Jatiya Party (Ershad) politician and member of parliament for Patuakhali-4.
+He was an organizer of the Liberation War of Bangladesh.

 Early life

 Abdur Razzak Khan was born on 12 October 1946 in Patuakhali District.

 Career

-Khan was the Central Vice Chairman of the Jatiya Party and the President of the Patuakhali District Jatiya Party.
+Khan was the central vice chairman of the Jatiya Party and the president of the Patuakhali District Jatiya Party.
 He was a former director of Janata Bank and former commander of Muktijoddha Sangsad Patuakhali district.
 He was elected to parliament from Patuakhali-4 as a Jatiya Party candidate in 1986 and 1988.

 Death

 Abdur Razzak Khan died on 16 June 2016.